We will soon be issuing new civil contract schedules beginning on 1 April 2018.

 - Immigration Removal Centre (IRC) exclusive schedules

-Most of these schedules will run for 12 months and end on 31 March 2018.
-The only exceptions are the HPCDS and IRC schedules, which will continue to be issued for 6 months.
+All schedules will run for 5 months and end on 31 August 2018.
+The only exception will be the HPCDS schedules, which will be issued for 6 months.

 Where to find new schedules